electron/packager/readme.md

-ignore             do not copy files into App whose filenames regex .match this string prune              runs `npm prune --production` on the app asar               packages the source code within your app into an archive sign               should contain the identity to be used when running `codesign` (OS X only)
+ignore             do not copy files into App whose filenames regex .match this string prune              runs `npm prune --production` on the app asar               packages the source code within your app into an archive deference          If set to true, the build will follow symbolic links.
+For example, a symlink in the source tree pointing to a regular file will become a regular file in the destination tree. sign               should contain the identity to be used when running `codesign` (OS X only)
 ```

 This will: